 Booking flights to Europe?
 With Omio, you can search, compare and book flights from more than 1000 official travel partners and even find the fastest and cheapest option.
 Whether you're flying in the UK or from the UK to Europe and beyond, you'll find the right ticket for you.
 Once you’ve arrived at your destination, you can continue your journey via trains and coaches, too!

-Flights from London, in particular, are some of the most popular, owing to the well-connected transport throughout the city and its six airports: London Heathrow, London Gatwick, London Stansted, London City, London Luton and London Southend.
+Flights from London, in particular, are some of the most popular, in the United Kingdom owing to the well-connected transport throughout the city and its six airports: London Heathrow, London Gatwick, London Stansted, London City, London Luton and London Southend.
+As London has lots of airports, it means you can often find the cheapest flights to Europe from the UK.
 Other large flight hubs are found in Manchester, Birmingham and Edinburgh.

 Aer Lingus: Ireland’s state-owned airline offers domestic and international flights.
 In operation since 1936, the airline is famed for it’s friendly staff and quality service.
 Currently, Aer Lingus serves 13 UK airports such as Southampton, Leeds, Newquay to name a few.

-easyJet: The UK’s largest airline offers 700 routes across the UK and Europe.
+easyJet: The UK’s largest airline offers 1,100 routes across the UK and Europe.
 Easyjet currently serves 15 UK airports including: Bristol, Edinburgh, Liverpool, Inverness and more.

 Flybe: Serving 40 UK airports and 30* European destinations, Flybe is a popular short-haul airline.
 The airline shares routes with partners such as Stobart Air and Blue Islands.
 If you’re looking to flying into a regional airport, chances are you’ll be flying with Flybe. *The amount of European airports served depends on seasonality.